pjmidgard/Zaden-AI/README.md

 Zaden-AI

 Speech:
+Please, RUN Zaden AI
-Please, Typed text on the richTextBox1 and Zaden AI will speak this text.
+Please, Typed text on the richTextBox1 then click on the Button1 and Zaden AI will speak this text.
 Created Zaden AI (speech) Juijus Pacalovas